 - Full production simulation that covers quality, operation and forecasts, and efficiently controls real plant processes on the basis of a permanent exchange of data and information.

-- Simulations are seamlessly connected to suppliers and customers, facilitating advanced comprehensive forecasts and optimization of operation
+- Simulations are seamlessly connected to suppliers and customers, facilitating advanced comprehensive forecasts and optimization of operation planning.

 CENTRALIZED REMOTE OPERATIONS

 - Globally distributed plants are operated from centralized remote centers.

 - Control and condition monitoring utilize data from all connected plants.

 - This data is used for benchmarking and continuous improvement of all connected sites.

 - Maintenance is based on predictive measures and self-learning models.